FGpisces/Total-Automation/README.md

-Total Automation (0.1a)
+Total Automation (0.2a)
 ================
-'Total Automation' Minecraft mod by leSamo & FGpisces
+'Total Automation' Minecraft mod by leSamo